-In addition to teaching graduate courses within the Talent Development program, Susan Field Waite is the academic advisor for graduate students who are pursuing master's degrees in talent development.
+In addition to teaching graduate courses within the Talent Development program, Susan Field Waite serves as the academic advisor for graduate students who are pursuing master's degrees with a concentration in Talent Development.

 These programs typically are completed over the span of two years, but they also may be completed in a shorter or longer length of time.

-Newly admitted students should contact Dr. Waite for advising and recommendations before registering for courses.
+Newly admitted students should email the Talent Development advisor for advising and recommendations before registering for courses.

 Selecting your graduate minor

 The nine-hour "Cognate" minor is a tailored set of courses of interest.
-This minor provides flexibility for students to pursue either one focused area of interest or multiple interests (e.g., early childhood education, special education, reading education).
+This minor provides flexibility for students to pursue either one focused interest area or a variety of interests (e.g., early childhood education, special education, reading education).
 Students work with the graduate advisor to select the courses in this minor.
-Unlike a typical minor, there is not a particular set of required courses.
+Unlike a typical minor, the Cognate minor does not have a particular set of required courses.
 It is possible to take approved graduate-level courses in other departments across the university.

 The Graduate College does not allow the same course to count twice (e.g., in both the minor section and the major section of the degree audit).
 If there is an overlap in any of the courses in the minor and in the major, a course will be substituted.